Gornja Maoča

-Gornja Maoča is a village in northeastern Bosnia that territorially belongs to the Srebrenik municipality, Tuzla Canton in the Federation of Bosnia and Herzegovina.
-It is in the Majevic mountain range, located directly south from the village of Maoča.
+Gornja Maoča is a village in the municipality of Srebrenik, Bosnia and Herzegovina.
+It is in the Majevica mountain range, located directly south from the village of Maoča.
 The name of the village can be translated as "Upper Maoča".

 Geography

 Gornja Maoča is a mountainous village located in Majevica, a low mountain range in northeastern Bosnia.

+Demographics

+According to the 2013 census, its population was 195, all Bosniaks.